-(V billion)
+(Y billion)

-prices for palm oil, our main raw material, and lower sales by the transfer of fixed assets of Fuji Oil New Orleans.
+Net sales decreased due to declined sales prices to reflect stable prices for palm oil, our main raw material, and lower sales by the transfer of fixed assets of Fuji Oil New Orleans.

-Operating Profit -
+Operating Profit ·

-¥15.4 billion (up ¥8.4 billion yoy) Operating profit increased thanks to improved profitability to reflect stable raw material prices in Japan, the Americas, and Europe, and the transfer of fixed assets of Fuji Oil New Orleans, which recorded operating losses in the previous fiscal year.
+Operating profit increased thanks to improved profitability to reflect stable raw material prices in Japan, the Americas, and Europe, and the transfer of fixed assets of Fuji Oil New Orleans, which recorded operating losses in the previous fiscal year.

+- Pure chocolate

-Pure chocolate Compound coating chocolate Chocolate for ice cream coating Molded chocolate
+Compound coating chocolate

+- Chocolate for ice cream coating

+- Molded chocolate